 The answer is simple: One that will truly teach you the craft, and do it in the right way.
 A school that will assist in networking with other filmmakers.
 And finally, a school that educates you in the least amount of time possible with little money spent.

 Because regardless of where you go to school, you’ll end up the same as everyone else.
-A film school graduate faced with the daunting task of producing your own projects in order to gain credits as a writer and director.
+A film school graduate faced with the daunting task of paying rent, buying food and funding your own films in order to gain credits as a writer and director.

 This is the indisputable fact of the entertainment industry.